sl8r000/ab_testing_statistics/retest_and_watch_the_base_rate.md

 ---
 layout: default
-title: Avoid Biased Stopping Times
+title: Do Follow Up Tests
 ---

-# Do Follow Up tests and Watch your Overall Success Rate
+# Do Follow Up Tests and Watch your Overall Success Rate

 If you're running a lot of A/B tests, you should run follow-up tests and pay attention to your base success rate.

 Let's talk about these in reverse order.
 Imagine that you do everything right.
 You use the Beta distribution.
 You implement a hierarchical model.
 You set your stopping time in advance, and keep it independent from the test results.
-You set a relatively high success criterion: A probability of at least 95% that the variant is better than the control (classically, \\(p \leq 0.05\\).)
+You set a relatively high success criterion: A probability of at least \\(95\%\\) that the variant is better than the control (classically, \\(p \leq 0.05\\).)
 You do all of that.
 You run \\(100\\) tests, each with all the disciplines just mentioned.
 Five of those \\(100\\) tests come out positive -- in five of your tests, the variant beat the control.

 How many of those variants do you think are *really* better than the control, though?
 Would you be willing to bet on them at uneven odds?
 The problem is that getting five positives out of \\(100\\) trials with \\(p = 0.05\\) isn't inconsistent with the idea that every one of those \\(100\\) tests was an A/A test.
 Indeed, you'd expect five false positives out of \\(100\\) trials under the A/A hypothesis.